Anneke Borbe

-Anneke Borbe (/de/; born September 17, 2000) is a German football goalkeeper who plays for Women's Super League club Arsenal.
+Anneke Borbe (/de/; born 17 September 2000) is a German professional footballer who plays as a goalkeeper for Women's Super League club Arsenal and has represented Germany at youth levels.

 Youth career

 Borbe was born in Pinneberg.
 She began playing soccer at SV Lieth and SC Nienstedten, where she played in mixed teams with boys.
 In 2015, she joined Werder Bremen's youth department.
 At first she commuted weekly from Pinneberg before finally moving into a shared apartment in Bremen with teammate Nina Lührßen.
 With the SVW juniors she played 26 games in the B-Junior Bundesliga.
 She also played four times for the Hamburg U16 state team.

 Club career

 VfL Wolfsburg

 As a sixteen-year-old, Borbe made her debut in the Frauen-Bundesliga at the beginning of September 2017.
 During the 2017–18 season she played a total of 14 times and ultimately held the league with Werder.
 The following year she was in goal 15 times and was relegated with the team to the 2.
 Frauen-Bundesliga at the end of the 2018–19 season.
 Werder dominated the 2019–20 second division season and went undefeated, Borbe playing in eight games.
 Since then, Borbe has been established as the starting goalkeeper for the team.
 After the 8th matchday of the 2022–23 season, she injured her hand and was initially replaced by Hannah Etzold.
 In mid-March 2023 she was in goal again for the team for the first time in the game against Eintracht Frankfurt.

 At the end of February 2023, VfL Wolfsburg signed Borbe on a free transfer for the 2023–24 season.
-Her contract initially runs until 2025.
+Her contract ran until 2025.